A unique & innovative curriculum

-- Designing a transformational Curriculum which has the potential to rejuvenate subjects, to enhance interdisciplinary learning and to create meaningful and sustainable connections with the ‘real world’ that children experience outside school and to link academic and vocational knowledge and skills more coherently.
+- Designing a transformational Curriculum that has the potential to rejuvenate subjects, enhance interdisciplinary learning, and create meaningful and sustainable connections with the ‘real world’ that children experience outside the school and link academic and vocational knowledge and skills more coherently.

-- Child-first: Child is at the centre of the entire vision of Shikshantaram.
-Child is all - the means, the purpose and the outcome.
+- Child-first: The Child is at the center of the entire vision of Shikshantaram.
+The Child is all - the means, the purpose, and the outcome.

 - Opportunity for all: All the children to get equal opportunities to excel in their life in their own special way.
 Everyone to get chance to participate in all the school programmes and activities.

-- Competition with self: Competition is only a motivating tool for us that encourages children to push their limits and drives them to bring out the best in them.
-However we promote competition with self rather than with each other.
+- Competition with self: Competition is only a motivating tool for us that encourages children to push their limits and drives them to bring out the best in themselves.
+However, we promote competition with ourselves rather than with each other.
 It is about raising the bar from level to level once a child attains it.
 In the process, no one loses and everyone wins.